Year-End Planning For Stock Compensation & Company Shares:

 Under the tax rules, the election to defer salary must be made in the year before the income will be received.
-Consequently, many NQDC participants are now making decisions about salary deferrals for 2015.
+Consequently, many NQDC participants are now making decisions about salary deferrals for 2014.
 In fact, the fourth quarter of the year is the most common period during which salary deferrals are elected through NQDC plans for the year ahead.
-As with the year-end decisions for stock grants discussed above, one of the big issues to consider when planning next year's NQDC deferrals at enrollment are the 2013 tax increases.
+As with the year-end decisions for stock grants discussed above, the big new developments to consider when planning next year's NQDC deferrals at enrollment are the 2013 tax increases.
 (Those tax hikes were still uncertain at the end of 2012, when deferral decisions were made for 2013.)

 For the key issues to consider in year-end deferral decisions with nonqualified plans, see an FAQ at myNQDC.com, a separate sibling website of myStockOptions.com.
 To make projections for current and future tax rates, and to compare returns both through deferrals and through not deferring income, try the calculator at myNQDC.com.
 Another FAQ at myNQDC.com explains the many benefits that deferral through NQDC plans can offer.